ImmortalSnake/SnakeBot-rewrite/README.md

 # SnakeBot

-Another multi-purpose discord bot made using typescript and klasa
+A multi-purpose discord bot made using typescript and klasa, featuring high quality music, secure moderation, Games and much more

 ## Features